RodrigoPAml/STOP_Protocol/README.md

 ## Implemeting a client for the server in other language

-The layout to send a message to server is a UTF-8 message in the format "BEG" + message size with 10 chars + message + "END" When connected into the server it will return an id for the client and then start listening for the client messages
+The layout to send a message to server is a UTF-8 message in the format "BEG" + message size with 10 chars + message + "END".
+When connected into the server it will return an id for the client and then start listening for the client messages

 ```C#